Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Converting a foreign driving licence in other Emirates

-While the overall process of converting a foreign driving licence in the UAE is similar across all emirates, there are a few differences in the procedures and authorities in charge of it, depending on the emirate.
+While the overall process of converting a foreign driving licence in the UAE is similar across all emirates, the procedures and authorities responsible for it vary by emirate.

 Abu Dhabi